-JAMES P. BRESLAWSKI has been with the Company since 1980, in his current position as Vice Chairman since March 2018, President since 2005 and as a director since 1992.
-He is also a member of our Executive Management Committee.
-Mr. Breslawski held the position of Chief Executive Officer of our Global Dental Group from 2005 to March 2018.
-He also held the position of Executive Vice President and President of U.S. Dental from 1990 to 2005, with primary responsibility for the North American Dental Group.
+JAMES P. BRESLAWSKI has been with the Company since 1980, in his current position as President of Henry Schein, Inc. since 2005 and as a director since 1992.
+He is also a member of our Executive Management Committee and the Chief Executive Officer of our Henry Schein Global Dental Group.
+Mr. Breslawski held the position of Executive Vice President and President of U.S. Dental from 1990 to 2005, with primary responsibility for the North American Dental Group.
 Between 1980 and 1990, Mr. Breslawski held various positions with us, including Chief Financial Officer, Vice President of Finance and Administration and Corporate Controller.
-Mr. Breslawski partners with our senior leadership team to address corporate and strategic priorities.
+Mr. Breslawski is responsible for the Company's Global Dental business.
 Mr. Breslawski brings to the Company's Board of Directors management and leadership experience.
-The Board of Directors is aided by Mr. Breslawski's understanding of the health care business and his keen business acumen, leadership ability and interpersonal skills.
+The Board of Directors is aided by Mr. Breslawski's understanding of the health care business acumen, leadership ability and interpersonal skills.
 Mr. Breslawski has served as Chairman of the Board of the American Dental Trade Association, Chairman of the Board of the Dental Trade Alliance Foundation and President of the Dental Dealers of America.
 He is also a member of the Leadership Council, School of Dental Medicine at Harvard University, a former board member of the Dental Life Network (formerly the National Foundation of Dentistry for the Handicapped), a former member of the Board of Governors for St. John's University and a former trustee of Long Island University.
 Mr. Breslawski is also a Certified Public Accountant.

 PAUL BRONS has been a director since 2005.
 Between 1994 and 2002, Mr. Brons served as an executive board member of Akzo Nobel, N.V.
 From 1965 to 1994, Mr. Brons held various positions with Organon International BV, including President from 1983 to 1994 and Deputy President from 1979 to 1983.
 From 1975 to 1979, Mr. Brons served as the General Manager of the OTC operations of Chefaro, and from 1965 to 1975 in marketing and general management functions for Organon in various Middle East and Latin American countries.
 Both Organon and Chefaro operated within the Akzo Nobel group.
 Mr. Brons brings to the Company's Board of Directors knowledge of the human and animal health pharmaceutical industry (a part of our medical and animal health businesses) and experience with international business operations and relations.
-The Board of Directors is also aided by Mr. Brons' knowledge of European business culture and his strategic focus on European health care issues.
+The Board of Directors is also aided by Mr.

+Brons' knowledge of European business culture and his strategic focus on European health care issues.
 Mr. Brons was honored in 1996 by Her Majesty the Queen with the decoration of Knight of the Order of Lion of the Kingdom of the Netherlands, the country's highest civilian order, conferred for his meritorious achievements for Akzo Nobel and other international activities.
+During the past five years, Mr. Brons served as a member of the Board of Directors of Almirall S.A, an international pharmaceutical company.